-HIS 343 Twentieth Century Europe (3)
+HIS 343 Twentieth Century Europe (3) Spring (odd years)

 A continuation of HIS 333.
 Special attention will be given to the study of conditions that produced Fascism, Nazism, and Communism, to the factors that brought about World War II, and to the conditions of the post-war world.